sdenna/RN_NavigationEx/README.md

 # RN_NavigationEx

-Created in 2025 to show examples for navigation using Expo Router and typscript This repo goes along with the notes in this [document](https://docs.google.com/document/d/1yb6pyTp05UfF9IpnzkT4mqrpnpNfmS4PvGONy_R4V7o/edit?usp=sharing) for lesson 10 on Navigation
+Created in February, 2025 to show examples for navigation using Expo Router and TypeScript.
+This repo goes along with the notes in this [document](https://docs.google.com/document/d/1yb6pyTp05UfF9IpnzkT4mqrpnpNfmS4PvGONy_R4V7o/edit?usp=sharing) for lesson 10 on Navigation

 ## How to run these sample apps